electric-eloquence/fepper/README.md

 An `index.html` will be generated based on `04-pages-00-homepage` or whatever is defined as the homepage in `_data.json`.
-If the links are relative and they work correctly in the Fepper UI, they will work correctly in the static site even if the `static` directory is moved and renamed.
-The only caveat is that links to other pages in the `patterns` directory must start with `../04-pages-` and not `../../patterns/04-pages-`.
+If the links are relative and they work correctly in the Fepper UI, they will work correctly in the static site even if the `public/static` directory is copied and renamed.
+The only caveat is that hard-coded links to other pages in the `patterns` directory must start with `../04-pages-` and not `../../patterns/04-pages-`.

 ### <a id="the-backend"></a>The Backend
 Fepper can almost as easily work with a CMS backend such as Drupal or WordPress,